 Alan Barber - Chairman

-Alan Barber, aged 65, joined the Board in April 2005 as a non-executive director and was appointed Executive Chairman on 19 February 2008.
+Alan Barber, aged 69, joined the Board in April 2005 as a non-executive director and was appointed Executive Chairman on 19 February 2008.
 He relinquished his executive duties on 31 December 2010 and is now non-executive Chairman.
-He is a non-executive director of JP Morgan, Japanese Investment Trust PLC, Western & Oriental PLC, Witan Pacific Investment Trust PLC and Impax Asian Environmental Markets PLC.
-He is a former non-executive director of lastminute.com PLC and Teather & Greenwood Holdings PLC and was a partner in KPMG's London office until 2004.
+He is a non-executive director of JP Morgan Japanese Investment Trust PLC.
+He is a former non-executive director of Witan Pacific Investment Trust PLC, lastminute.com PLC and Teather & Greenwood Holdings PLC and was a partner in KPMG's London office until 2004.
 He is a member of the Nominations Committee.

-Nicholas Stagg, aged 53, was appointed Executive Director on 21 October 2009 and Chief Executive with effect from 1 July 2010.
+Nicholas Stagg, aged 57, was appointed Executive Director on 21 October 2009, Chief Executive with effect from 1 July 2010, and Chairman and Chief Executive with effect from 1 January 2017.
 He graduated in physics at University College, London and joined Thomson McLintock in 1981, where he qualified as a Chartered Accountant.
 He worked in property investment companies before becoming group managing director of Lambert Smith Hampton PLC.
 Subsequently he was managing director of W S Atkins International PLC and then first COO and then CEO of Teather & Greenwood Holdings PLC, where he was responsible for the development of the business and its eventual sale to Landsbanki in 2005 and then Straumur in 2008.

 Marco Capello - Non-Executive Director